Scalinis means “small steps” in Italian.

 As well as our business interests in Samoa, we are also involved in our local community:

 In 2015, the Samoa Culinary Association was established, with Joe nominated as the founding President.
 The SCA is not-for-profit organization with a key focus on promoting culinary skills through training in Samoa and generating pathways to careers.
-Find out more on the SCA Facebook page.
+SCA is currently on a break as it’s members navigate the impact of Covid-19 on their hospitality businesses.

-Amanda was an Executive Board member of the Samoa Cancer Society from July 2011 – March 2017, and current member of the Society, with a personal interest in palliative care.
+Amanda is an Executive Board member of the Samoa Cancer Society, with a personal interest in palliative care.
 Find out more about the Society’s activities and goals on the SCS website/FB page.